Nutrition Education

 Cheese is an excellent source of calcium, which is key in helping us maintain strong, healthy bones.
 Add a slice of cheese to some whole wheat bread and lean turkey.
 Have a small salad on the side and a piece of fruit for dessert to cover all of the food groups.

-Healthy Kids Cookbook
+Healthy Families Cookbook

 Summertime is a peak season for childhood hunger as students go without meals they would normally receive at school.
 To combat summer hunger, the federal Summer Food Service Program (SFSP) provides nutritious meals to children aged 18 or younger during the summer months.
 Hunger Task Force administers the SFSP in such a large and inclusive way that it’s often dubbed the “Milwaukee Model.”